-NADA/ATD Convention & Expo, the automotive and commercial truck industry event of the year, and market your products and services to the nation's new-car and -truck dealers.
-The four-day program includes:
+NADA Show and ATD Show, the automotive and commercial truck industry events of the year, and market your products and services to the nation's new-car and -truck dealers.
+The four-day shows include:

 - General sessions, workshops, dealer franchise meetings, and exhibits;

-- More than 20,000 dealers, dealership managers, manufacturers and related-industry representatives together under one roof; and
+- More than 20,000 dealers, dealership managers, manufacturers and related-industry representatives come together under one roof; and

-- More than 500 companies exhibiting at the expo, which spans more than 300,000 net square feet.
+- More than 500 companies exhibit at the expos, which span more than 300,000 net square feet.

 Join State and Metro Dealer Associations